-To qualify for the Tobacco-free Preferred Premium, you must have been tobacco-free by January 1, 2012.
-PEIA does not require you to submit an affidavit annually.
-We will assume your status has not changed from the last plan year.
-If your tobacco status has changed, you MUST submit a tobacco affidavit.
+To qualify for the Tobacco-free Preferred Premium, you must have been tobacco-free by July 1, 2013.
 If your doctor certifies on a form provided by the PEIA, that it is unreasonably difficult due to a medical condition for you to become tobacco-free or it is medically inadvisable for you to become tobacco free, PEIA will work with you for an alternative way to qualify for the tobacco-free discount.
-Send all such doctors' certifications and requests for alternative ways to receive the discount to: PEIA Discount Alternatives, 01 57th St., SE, Suite 2, Charleston, WV 25304-2345.
+Send all such doctors' certifications and requests for alternative ways to receive the discount to: PEIA Discount Alternatives, 601 57th St., SE, Suite 2, Charleston, WV 25304-2345.